veit/jupyter-tutorial/docs/workspace/jupyter/hub/index.rst

 JupyterHub
 ==========

-`JupyterHub <https://jupyterhub.readthedocs.io/>`_ ist ein Multi-User Server für :doc:`Jupyter Notebooks </workspace/jupyter/notebook/index>`, der viele verschiedene Instanzen von Jupyter Notebooks erzeugen und verwalten kann und der als Proxy fungiert.
+`JupyterHub <https://jupyterhub.readthedocs.io/>`_ is a multi-user server for Jupyter Notebooks, which can create and manage many different instances of Jupyter Notebooks and which acts as a proxy.

 .. toctree::
     :hidden: